Automattic/Iris/README.md

 # Iris

-A(n awesome) Color Picker.
-Uses CSS3 Gradients for everything, so it'll look awesome on HiDPI displays out of the box.
+Iris uses CSS3 Gradients for everything, so it'll look awesome on HiDPI displays out of the box.
 Initially developed for [Custom Colors](http://en.blog.wordpress.com/2012/07/11/go-ahead-add-a-splash-of-color/) on WordPress.com

 ## Getting Started
 Download the [production version][min] or the [development version][max].